emanuele-tarchi-it/carelink-mesh-system/docs/protocol.md

 ---

 ## ⚠️ Disclaimer
-CareLink Mesh System is a technical and educational prototype.
+CareLink is a technical and educational prototype.
 It is not a certified medical device and should not be used for life-critical monitoring.